SerX610/smc-master-thesis/README.md

 This repository contains the code and resources for the Master's Thesis in Sound and Music Computing by Sergio Cárdenas Gracia, focusing on the **Comparison of Audio Encoders for Audio-Text Contrastive Learning Representations**.

 The goal of this thesis is to systematically compare state-of-the-art audio encoders (e.g., MAEST, HTSAT) for audio-text contrastive learning scenarios (CLAP).
 The project explores how different architectures and training strategies affect the quality of learned representations for downstream tasks such as zero-shot classification, multi-label classification, and text-to-music retrieval.
-For more information, check the project report (TODO: add link to PDF)
+For more information, check the project report at the following [link](https://zenodo.org/records/17304842).

 ## Repository Structure